Honda Fit (second generation): Brazil

-The Sumaré-built new Fit was introduced in October 2008 in Brazil at the Sao Paulo Auto Show.
+The Sumaré-built new Fit was introduced in October 2008 in Brazil at the São Paulo Auto Show.
 There are four versions: LX and LXL, with the 1.35-litre (marketed as 1.4) 16V engine, and EX and EXL, with the 1.5-litre 16V engine.
 Both engines have VTEC and flex fuel capabilities as standard.
 Manual and automatic – both five-speed – gearboxes are offered; CVT was no longer available.

 Malaysia

 The second-generation Fit was launched as the Jazz in Malaysia in August 2008.
 Two models were available: Grade S and Grade V. In June 2009, a limited edition Grade S Modulo variant was launched limited to 100 units.
 In April 2011, the facelift model was officially launched with a sole Grade V variant being available.
 In August 2012, the sole Grade V variant was replaced with a Grade S variant that saw a reduction in price and a reduction in equipment.
-Lastly, in July 2013, Jazz was sold in Malaysia as a locally assembled model.
-Thus far, second generation Jazz's had been fully imported from Thailand.
+Lastly, in July 2013, the Jazz was sold in Malaysia as a locally assembled model.
+Thus far, the second-generation Jazz had been fully imported from Thailand.
 Only one variant was available though dubbed Grade S. It comes in a blue-black fabric upholstery for the interior, 4-speakers, a CD/MP3/WMA player with USB and AUX jack, immobiliser and 4 corner reverse sensors.

 All second generation Jazz sold in Malaysia came with a 1.5-litre i-VTEC engine with an automatic gearbox.

 Singapore

 The second-generation Fit/Jazz was available from parallel importers and the authorized dealer in Singapore.
-The authorized dealer sells the Jazz in two variants 1.3 L and the 1.5-litre having similar specifications as the parallel imported Fit but does not adopt the RS grade for the 1.5 model.
+The authorized dealer sells the Jazz in two variants, the 1.3-litre and the 1.5-litre having similar specifications as the parallel imported Fit but does not adopt the RS grade for the 1.5 model.
 The Jazz was launched later from the authorized dealer in 2009.